natcap/invest.users-guide/source/marine_water_quality.rst

 | Thames River, England, high flow | 28                                                                   |
 +----------------------------------+----------------------------------------------------------------------+

-Tidal dispersion coefficient may also be parameterized as a function of tidal flow and length scale of an estuarine system (MacCready & Geyer 2010).
+Tidal dispersion coefficient may also be parametrized as a function of tidal flow and length scale of an estuarine system (MacCready & Geyer 2010).

 .. math::  E^T = 0.035 U_T B
    :label: eq2